Haemulon plumierii: Human uses

 The white grunt has minor importance on the commercial scale, but is somewhat popular with children and beginners as game fish, and even experienced fishermen.
 Grunts are easy to catch and have white meat that cooks well, so they are sometimes caught to be eaten.
 A historic Florida dish, "grits and grunts", is traditionally prepared with H. plumieri.
-They also have bait value for large piscivorousfish.
+They also have bait value for large piscivorous fish.
 These fish also have high value as aquarium fish, due to their bright colors.